By Marc Lichtenfield, Chief Income Strategist

 A Steadily Growing Dividend

-The current quarterly dividend is $0.985 per share, or just shy of $4 annually, which equates to about a 5% yield But Cogent has raised its dividend every quarter for years.
+The current quarterly dividend is $1 per share, or $4 annually, which equates to about a 5.6% yield.
+But Cogent has raised its dividend every quarter for years.
 In fact, I spoke with CEO Dave Schaeffer.
 He told me he fully expects to continue quarterly dividend increases.

 The yield is pretty large.
 You’ll enjoy it even more knowing that you’re paying taxes on only a small portion of it.